begolu2/rktik-thesis/02_conceptual.md

 ### Overview: Thoughts

 *Thoughts* are the basic building block for content in Rktik and roughly equivalent to a post on Facebook or submission on Reddit.
 They consist of a short text, limited to 300 characters, and any number of percepts (attachments).
-Thoughts are displayed 1) as part of blogs and mindspaces, 2) on individual thought pages or 3) as part of a chat conversation (see Section [Context]).
+Thoughts are displayed 1) on the frontpage, 2) as part of blogs and Mindspaces, 3) on individual thought pages or 4) as part of a chat conversation (see Section [Context]).

 The restriction on title length has been set for two reasons:

 1. Page layouts can be simpler.
-Longer titles lead to a bigger variation in title length, which would make the usage of separate display styles for long and short titles necessary.
+Longer titles make the usage of separate display styles for long and short titles necessary.
 Implementing these increases development and maintenance time.
 2. Short titles require users to be concise when formulating thoughts.
 In turn, they make it easier for other users to read and understand titles.

-Thoughts can be created using the dedicated *create thought* page or the *inline thought creator*.
+Thoughts can be created using the *create thought* page or the *inline thought creator*.
 All mindsets in which the active persona has editing rights contain a link to the create thought page.
-The inline thought creator is embedded in comments sections and as part of the chat widget.
-It only allows posting text content up to the length of a thought’s title (300 characters), but lets users switch to the create thought page without losing their input if they wish to continue typing.
-The dedicated create thought page provides separate input fields for title and longform text attachments.
+The inline thought creator is embedded in comments sections and as part of the *chat widget*.
+It allows posting text content up to the length of a thought’s title (300 characters), but lets users switch to the create thought page without losing their input if they wish to continue typing.
+The create thought page provides separate input fields for title and long-form text attachments.

 ### Reposts

-Thoughts can be *reposted*, which creates a copy of the original thought, but links it to a different mindset and attributes it to the persona who created the repost.
+Thoughts can be *reposted*, which creates a copy of the original thought in a different mindset.
+The repost is then attributed to the persona who created it.
 Reposts are always created as comments on their original, thereby notifying the original author.
-Visiting a repost’s page, users see the original thought from which it was created displayed in the context area.
+Users can always see the original thought from which a repost was created in the context area of the repost’s page (see Section [Context]).

 ### Attaching Media: Percepts

+[TODO: Screenshot]

 Thoughts may have any number of attachments to enrich their content.
-These are either rendered as part of the Rktik website or presented as links to other websites.
+These are either rendered as part of the Rktik website or as links to other websites.

-Currently the following attachment kinds are supported:
+The following attachment kinds are supported:

-* **Link**: This type can be attached by embedding a URL inside the thought title or longform text.
+* *Link*: This type can be attached by embedding a URL inside the thought title or long-form text.

-	Links to pictures may be rendered inline with the thought.
+	Links to pictures are rendered inline with the thought.
 Clicking the picture displays it enlarged in a modal gallery view.
 If multiple links to pictures are linked to a single thought, the modal view allows browsing through the picture gallery using keyboard and onscreen controls.
 The display size of pictures is also adapted to the size and number of image attachments (see Section [HTML Templates]).

-	Links that point to the *soundcloud.com* and *youtube.com* domain will be rendered using the respective embeddable widgets to allow playing music and videos without leaving the Rktik website.
+	Links that point to the *soundcloud.com* and *youtube.com* domain will be rendered using the respective embeddable HTML widgets to allow playing music and videos without leaving the Rktik website.

-* **Longform text** As thought titles are limited to 300 characters, the longform text attachment allows adding a longer text.
-This text may be formatted using Markdown syntax ([@Gruber2004]), which provides simple markup for basic text formatting such as headlines, enumerations, bold and italic text.
+* *Long-form text*: As thought titles are quite limited at 300 characters, the long-form text attachment allows adding more text content.
+This text may be formatted using Markdown syntax [@Gruber2004], which provides simple markup for basic text formatting such as headlines, enumerations, bold and italic text.

+* *Mention*: Mentions let authors refer other users in their submission by using the @\<username\> syntax.
+This creates a link to the mentioned user in the thought and sends a notification to them.

+* *Tag*: Prefixing any word in a text submission with the ‘#’ symbol adds this term as a tag label to the thought.
+The tag links to a list of all other thoughts with the same tag, thereby allowing users to link content in different areas of Rktik.

 ### Distributing Attention: Voting and Hotness {#hotness}

 Personas may vote on thoughts, thereby expressing approval of their content.
 The number of votes is displayed next to every thought.

-Apart from being a visible signal about the number of people who have expressed approval of a thought, votes are also used for sorting thoughts in the hotness sorting algorithm (see Section [Distributing Attention: Voting and Hotness]).
-Depending on context, the order of thoughts is either chronological (chat), reverse chronological (blog) or by their *hotness* value.
+Apart from being a visible signal about the number of people who have expressed their approval, votes are also used for sorting thought listings.
+Depending on context, the order of listings is either chronological (chat), reverse chronological (blog) or by their *hotness* value, which is a combined measure of recency and number of votes (see Section [Thought]).

-Hotness is a numeric value which depends on the recency of a thought and the number of votes it has received.
-Accordingly, hotness values are higher for more recent thoughts or thoughts with more votes.
-Thoughts with equal numbers of votes are effectively sorted in reverse chronological order, while each additional vote pushes the thought upward in the ordering.

-Given the number of upvotes (v) and the number of hours since the thought was created (t), a thought’s hotness is:

-	hot = v / pow(t + 2, 1.5)

-This algorithm is adapted from the sorting algorithm used in the social bookmarking site [Hacker News](https://news.ycombinator.com/) (see [@Salihefendic2010]).

 ## Identity

-Some popular social media sites including Google+ and Facebook have tried to push users into publishing content on their services using a real name ([@Boyd2012]).
-The practice proved to be controversial, as it did not align with established Internet culture and prevented people from decoupling their online and offline activities (CITE).
+Popular social media sites including Google+ and Facebook have tried to push users into publishing content on their services using a real name.
+The practice proved to be controversial with many users protesting the restrictions, and prevented people from decoupling their online and offline activities [@Boyd2012].

-However, even though a pseudonymous naming system prevents directly linking offline and online identity based on metadata, such a link can be established by other means.
-Content posted online may be uniquely bound to an offline identity or link to other online contents that establish such a binding.
+However, even though a pseudonymous naming system prevents directly linking offline and online identity, such a link can be established by other means: Online submissions may identify their author based on the uniqueness of the content alone, or link to other online contents that allow such identification.

-Rktik introduces new tools that allow users to shape their digital privacy.
+Rktik introduces new tools that allow users to shape their privacy.
 Every user may create multiple online identities and use them to separate areas of their online activity.
-Users may also join their identities by publishing under the name of a movement.
+Users may also join their identities by publishing under the name of a movement and thereby further obfuscate connections to their offline identity.
 The following section will explain these concepts in detail.

 ### User Accounts